B2B Consignment: What It Is & Top Strategies for Success

 Top Strategies for B2B Consignment Success

-Implementing consignment successfully demands deliberate planning across contracts, inventory systems, and performance controls.
-The strategies below give you a structured playbook to de-risk your process and maximize recovery on every consigned asset.
+Successful consignment requires careful planning across contracts, asset records, and performance controls.
+The strategies below provide a structured playbook for reducing risk and maximizing recovery on every consigned asset.

 1. Clear Contract Design